darasus/ai-blog/content/interfaces-in-java.md

   implements an interface can change its implementation as much as it wants, as long as it follows the specification of the interface.
 Using interfaces is also a great way to break up your code into small, reusable pieces.
+intro: >-
+  The definition of an interface is almost the same in Java as in any other object-oriented programming (OOP) language.
+An interface, strictly speaking, is a type that specifies a set of methods, but not their implementation.
+This means that an interface can have static methods and accessible properties but no instance methods or fields.

+  An interface is a type that specifies only the behavior and not the implementation of an operation.
+The classes implementing this interface must provide their own implementation for every method declared in it.
+Interfaces are used extensively in Java to provide a common ground for classes to implement some functionality without revealing the internal implementation details.

+  When we use interfaces, we are creating contracts between our classes that they will behave in a certain way—that they will implement certain methods and perform particular tasks when called upon to do so.
+Let us explore how we can leverage interfaces in our code to make it more modular, reusable, testable and readable.
 ---

 ## Why use interfaces?